open-mmlab/mmyolo/docs/en/user_guides/useful_tools.md

                                                 [--shuffle]
 ```

+If images and labels are in the same folder, you can specify `--data-root` to the folder, and then `--img-dir` and `--ann-file` to specify the relative path of the folder.
+The code will be automatically spliced.
+If the image and label files are not in the same folder, you do not need to specify `--data-root`, but directly specify `--img-dir` and `--ann-file` of the absolute path.

 E.g:

 1. Visualize all categories of `COCO` and display all types of annotations such as `bbox` and `mask`: